Harrow Council Is Moving To Data-Led Enforcement

 Selective licensing requires that all privately rented properties in a given area designated by the council must obtain a licence.

-Harrow council currently operates two selective licensing schemes.
+Harrow council currently operates two selective licensing schemes, with six new schemes launching in 2026.
 The details are as follows:

 How do I apply for a licence?